sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 # SQL Feature Engineering

-The current stage of the project ended in creating customer-level behavioral features using SQL CTE pipelines.
+Customer‑level behavioral features have been fully implemented using SQL CTE pipelines, including purchase dynamics, session activity, value trends, and return/cancellation behavior.

 Features are designed to represent both:

 ## Long-term customer behavior

 Examples:
-- median purchase interval (for orders which were completed or at least one time was kept)
+- average purchase interval (for orders which were completed or at least one item was kept)
 - historical order value statistics
 - return/cancellation behavior
 - customer lifetime activity